Design and Analysis Considerations for Causal Inference under Two-Phase Sampling in Observational Studies: Semiparametric Efficiency Bound

 Furthermore, by considering an appropriate one-dimensional parametric submodel and differentiating the WATE with respect to its parameter, we obtain the pathwise derivative.
 The EIF is then defined as the element of the tangent space whose inner product with any score function equals this pathwise derivative.

-\begin{proposition} In an observational study, the complete data satisfy the assumptions of conditional unconfoundedness, positivity, and consistency.
+\begin{proposition} In an observational study, the complete data distribution satisfies the assumptions of conditional unconfoundedness, positivity, and consistency.
 When two-phase sampling is conducted based on the phase 1 variable $S$, the EIF of the WATE is given by

-The semiparametric efficiency bound $\mathcal{V}_w$ is equal to the variance of $\varphi_{\text{obs}}(O_2; \tau_w)$, expressed in two ways as
+The semiparametric efficiency bound $\mathcal{V}_h$ is equal to the variance of $\phi^{\mathrm{eff}}(o; \tau_h, \eta)$, expressed in two ways as

 where